Arthur Bristow 511

 Photo (if we have one) and Pdf Link files(s) to website

 records.
-Also look at Convict Ship level links for key WA records.
+Also look at Convict Ship level links for key WA records which are sequential by convict.

 | |

-Convicted | Convicted of Rape and sentenced to 15 years on 26 February 1848 at Winchester, Hampshire, England.1 |
+Convicted | Convicted of rape and sentenced to 15 years on 26 February 1848 at Winchester, Hampshire, England.1 |

 Physical Desc. | Recorded with the physical attributes: Height 5' 6 3/4; dark brown hair appearing black; dark hazel eyes; oval visage; dark complexion; stout appearance on 1 June 1850.1 |